MrPigga913/PyRAT/README.md

 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.
 Your contributions are welcome and appreciated!

 Acknowledgments
 Thank you for checking out my project!

+Its for Windows only btw!